drybell/RobulaPython/README.md

 ## June 13th 2020
 Able to get a general xpath for all urls, descriptions, and dates for newartcenter.
 We found 65 events within newartcenter/classes, their dates, instructors, and descriptions.
+Next steps include starting with an absolute xpath and working up the tree to remove text overhead found within example log txt files like mfa-title.txt